 Radiographers regularly engage in continuing education activities at academies and in seminars.
 For these groups, training courses and dedicated qualifications also receive particular support, for example aimed at a special qualification for breast diagnostics.

 Faster and targeted workflow processes represent the efficiency potential of a hospital.
-This holds true in particular regarding radiology as a key service provider: It is the organisation in the radiology department which determines how efficient the entire process of patient care will turn out to be.
+This holds true in particular regarding radiology as a key service provider: it is the organisation of the radiology department that determines how efficient the entire process of patient care will turn out to be.